cod-services/cod/README.md

  - Spam filtering (opt-in only)

 ### Installation:
-1. Set up an IRC network using Charybdis, ShadowIRCD, ponychat-ircd or any other TS6 ircd.
+1. Set up an IRC network using Charybdis, ShadowIRCD, elemental-ircd or any other TS6 ircd.
-2. Create a link block like [this](https://gist.github.com/Niichan/9c8a8e1a1102cbee61c7).
+2. Create a link block like [this](https://gist.github.com/lyska/9c8a8e1a1102cbee61c7).
 3. Copy `etc/config.json.example` to a file of your choice.
 4. Configure as needed for your deployment.
 5. Run `./cod /path/to/your/config.json`